trinker/termco/README.md

 A common task in building a model is to understand the most frequent words while excluding less information rich function words.
 The `frequnt_terms` function produces an ordered data frame of counts.
-The researcher can exclude stop words and limit to terms to contain n characters between set thresholds.
+The researcher can exclude stop words and limit the terms to contain n characters between set thresholds.
 The output is ordered by most to least frequent n terms but can be rearranged alphabetically.